 Even though it’s usually the logical choice that the mother stays home at the beginning, we believe that we should put in all the work that we possibly can to close this gap by sharing the parental leave.
 It might be the harder choice and maybe a worse choice for the household income.
 The mother might not be ready to go back and feels like she has a better attachment to the baby.
 She knows the child’s needs and routine.

 However, if the other parent doesn’t get the chance to bond with the baby, this will always be the easy way out.
 If we just go with the old norms and culture, nothing will ever change.
 Men will continue to be a more obvious choice to hire as they take less time away from work.
-Men will have higher pay as their career is uninterrupted by parental leave.
-Men will not be as active in the upbringing of their children, because the mother is the one who stays at home more and the one who takes the main responsibility at home.
-As she is the one who is at home more, she will probably be the one taking care of the household and making dinner.
+They will have higher pay as their career is uninterrupted by parental leave.
+Men will not be as active in the upbringing of their children, because the mother is the one who stays at home more.
+Leading to her being the one who takes the main responsibility at home.
+The parent who is at home will probably be the one taking care of the household and making dinner.

 Closing the gap